tony-507/my-project-s-/README.md

 ## Learning Log

 This is a project from the book **Python Crash Course** by **Eric Matthes**.
-The project uses Django as the framework.
-It employs basic client-server technology to allow interactions between users:
+The project aims to demonstrate the usage of Django framework.
+It provides the following functionalities:
-  - Existence of admin (superuser)
+  - Creation of users
-  - Create, edit and delete entries
+  - User-owned topics and entries

-Throughout this project, the following techniques are utilized:
-  - Form handling
-  - Decomposition into modules
-  - Inheritance of modules
-  - Use of Boostrap templates
+  - Data protection from unauthorized access

+To make the application more complete, I am attempting to develop the following additional features:
+  [] Deleting entries and topics by a user
+  [] Searching entries

+## ML_MATLAB

+This is a machine learning project on MATLAB based on courses offered by Coursera.
+The project employs MATLAB for learning.